Scotland Malawi Partnership

 The Scotland Malawi Partnership (SMP) is a non-profit umbrella organisation which co-ordinates the activities of Scottish individuals and organisations with existing links to Malawi, and aims to foster further links between both countries.
 It is a charitable membership organisation, with over 1,100 members.
 It is independent of the Scottish Government and Scottish Parliament, although it works closely with both.
+It has a mirrored organisation in Malawi named the Malawi Scotland Partnership (MaSP).

-Vision and mission
+Vision

-The partnership's vision is "to inspire people and organisations of Scotland to be involved with Malawi in an informed, co-ordinated and effective way so that both nations benefit".
+The partnership's vision in 2023 was "To inspire and support Scottish society to work in solidarity with the people of Malawi in an informed, co-ordinated, and equitable way – ever mindful of the legacy of colonial rule - for the benefit of both nations.

-Its mission is to foster links, consistent with its values, between the two nations, and encourage development of sustainable projects in Malawi by: